Tuesday, January 22, 2008

 Hunan food is characterized by its hot and sour flavor, fresh aroma, greasiness, deep color, and the prominence of the main flavor in the dishes.
 Hunan food is hot because the climate is very humid, which makes it difficult for human body to eliminate moisture.
 The local people eat hot peppers to help remove dampness and cold.
 The main cooking methods for Hunan dishes are braising, double-boiling, steaming and stewing...
 Rice is the staple in Hunan, but northern-style side dishes and fillers are also popular: bean curd "bread" rolls or dumplings and savory buns.
 They are further signs that Hunan is one of China's culinary heartland, incorporating many flavors and regional influences."
 There is a longer piece here.

-I adapted this dish to a vegan one, and also pan-fied the tofu in a nonstick pan with just a little oil, instead of deep-frying it.
+I adapted this dish to be vegan, and also pan-fried the tofu in a nonstick pan with just a little oil, instead of deep-frying it.
 I left out some of the extra oil at the end of the recipe, too, and used a little more soy sauce.
-We enjoyed this!
+We really enjoyed this!